kubb-labs/kubb/docs/plugins/swagger.md

 For example `0` will return `http://petstore.swagger.io/api` and `1` will return `http://localhost:3000`

 ### contentType
-Set ContentType to be used for requests and responses.
+Override ContentType to be used for requests and responses.

 Type: `string` <br/>
-Default: `"application/json"`

 ```yaml
 openapi: 3.0.3